snowsune/fops-bot/README.md

 - Removed unused services (`ARP_WATCH`, `STAT_GET`)

 More to come!
 I'll have `/register` and `/deregister` working for the holes next update.
 And hopefully a booru search feature!

+## Changelog 2

+Ok!
+Kinda half baked, but news for <@&1248737660315635754>s!

+I have added the `/register` and `/deregister` commands, they may be slightly buggy but my early testing says they worked mostly ok!
+I have some big plans tho and I just wanted to add a quick way right now for people to quickly join and leave when they wish. (dont want anyone being spammed unwillingly).